 (1) General Information.

-(A) Name and address of master certificate holder (individual agency or joint powers authority as applicable), federal tax identification number, and type of public agency.
+(A) Name and address of master certificate holder (individual agency or joint powers authority as applicable), federal employer identification number, and type of public agency.

 (B) Agency name and certificate numbers of all of the joint powers authority's members.